marcopeg/marcopeg.github.io/content/posts/2019/0716-postgres-per-user-encryption/postgres-per-user-encryption.md

 **🔔But, the problem now is that you still can read through anybody's data!**

-What if you want to guarantee that whatever a single users writes in your system, will remain private to her own eyes?
+What if you want to guarantee that whatever a single user writes in your system, will remain private to her own eyes?

 👉 The obvious solution is to **use a _per-user_ encryption key**.
-This could be the user's plain password, or just a _PIN_.
+This could be the user's plain password or just a _PIN_.
 The trick is that this piece of information **should never be persisted into your database**, and not even in your server's memory.

-But this is still not enough, because if some bad guy manage to stea the user's PIN and a dump of the database, they will still be able to decode the data.
+But this is still not enough, because if some bad guy manages to steal the user's PIN and a dump of the database, they will still be able to decode the data.
 Here is where the **Sandwich Encryption** comes in handy.

 We will take the per-user encrypted data, and encrypt it with the server's production key.